 6. Lake Miona county park fishing pier.

 7. Downtown Eustis, Lake Eustis lighted lake edge boardwalk

 8. Wooten Park, downtown Tavares, Lake Dora fishing pier and shore line area to fish.

 9. Fishing piers, shoreline and bay area in downtown Mt.
 Dora on Lake Dora, called Gilbert Park at the end of Tremain st.

 10. Highway #19 bridge to Howie-in-the-hills park called Hickory Pointe has several fishing piers.

 - All fishermen are required to comply with federal, state and local laws, statutes and ordinances while fishing within the boundaries of The Villages.
-(Licenses are required for those 16 years of age or older.
-No license is required for those over 65 with proof of age.)
-For licensing information, visit www.MyFWC.com.
+Licenses are required for those 16 years of age or older.
+No license is required for Florida residents 65 yrs of age and older. (proof of residency and age required) For licensing information, visit www.MyFWC.com.